 Tactile paving guides visitors from the "Am Brand" shopping mall to the entrance of the Tourist Service Center.
 The shopping area is designed so that wheelchair users can move around freely, and there are extra low shop counters.
-More information about barrier-free Mainz and a city guide in Braille (on loan against deposit) are available at our counter.
+More information about barrier-free Mainz and a city guide in Braille (on loan against a deposit) are available at our counter.
 Special guided tours of the city for people with disabilities make Mainz accessible for everybody.
 Specially trained personnel make sure that visitors get any assistance they might require.

 To make it easy for visually impaired people to move through Mainz, the city has designed and implemented a guidance system with:

 Tactile paving and other tactile elements